 The key to attaining interest in your product is offering investors something they can actually see.
 People don’t want to spend money on a product that they can’t visualize or experience because they won’t know if you’ll be able to execute what you’ve written on paper.
-A physical prototype is essential to let investors understand what they’re paying for.
+Going from idea to prototype is essential to let investors understand what they’re paying for.

 Audience feedback can work wonders for your improvement.
 But your target audience can’t help guide you to success if they don’t understand your product.
-Creating a prototype helps people understand exactly what you’re going for so they can offer ideas to make it even better.
+When you build your prototype, it helps people understand exactly what you’re going for so they can offer ideas to make it even better.

 Plan Your Project

 You may encounter a few hiccups during the manufacturing process.
-You’ll be able to spot these a mile away once you’ve got a prototype: when the time comes to take your project to its next phase, you’ll already know how to avoid the biggest pitfalls.
+You’ll be able to spot these a mile away once you prototype your idea: when the time comes to take your project to its next phase, you’ll already know how to avoid the biggest pitfalls—including packaging problems.
 Prototypes help to specify your plan and ensure you waste as few resources as possible.

 If you’ve ever visited Kickstarter’s website, you’ll notice that the most successful projects have something to show their audience.
 A prototype tells your potential customers that you know what you’re doing and that you have a solid, workable plan for the future.